lavabit/libdime/HACKING.md

 ##Project status

-Right now, the code for the two primary tools (`tools/dime` and `tools/signet`) is finished, but they need much testing to be sure they work correctly.
+Right now, the code for the two primary tools (`tools/dime` and `tools/signet`) is finished, but they a lot more testing before they can be considered production (or end user) ready.

 ##Write unit tests in C